Windows ProRes: First Impression by Chris Zwar - ProVideo Coalition

 While Windows ProRes is a beta product, this was enough for me to be satisfied with the purchase.
 But having been burned by miraizon, there were a few more things I wanted to try.

 A great feature of ProRes is its support for bit depths greater than 8-bit.
-Because I had discovered that the miraizon encoder was limited to 8-bits, I wanted to test Windows ProRes.
+Because I had discovered that the miraizon encoder always appeared to output an 8-bit image, regardless of the settings in After Effects, I wanted to test Windows ProRes.

 I have a simple test that I use to demonstrate the difference in bit depth to new users.
 I simply make a new comp and apply the “4 colour gradient” effect.
 Then I apply the “exposure” effect and darken the image down significantly: –10 stops is a good value.
 At this point, the display looks almost completely black.
 Then I duplicate the exposure effect and change the second one to +10 stops.
 This completely reverses the previous exposure effect, so the image should look the same as the default colour gradient.